Abe faces awkward Trump summit on North Korea amid plummeting support in Japan

 "It's a sign of the continuing close relationship that he was granted a meeting at short notice," said Euan Graham, director of the International Security Program at Australia's Lowy Institute.

-"But the shine is coming off there too, given Trump's tendency to apply leverage freely between economic and security issues."
+"But the shine is coming off there, too, given Trump's tendency to apply leverage freely between economic and security issues."

 Protests and polling

-Tens of thousands protested outside Japan's parliament in Tokyo Saturday, calling Abe a liar and demanding his resignation over a corruption scandal which has dogged his premiership for months.
+Tens of thousands protested outside Japan's Parliament in Tokyo on Saturday, calling Abe a liar and demanding his resignation over a corruption scandal which has dogged his premiership for months.

 Abe has been forced to deny intervening in land sales to ensure preferential treatment for schools close to him and his wife.

-The Prime Minister's approval rating has dropped 5.4% to 37%, according to a recent Kyodo News poll, the second lowest since his election in 2012.
+The Prime Minister's approval rating has dropped 5.4% to 37%, according to a recent Kyodo News poll, the second-lowest since his election in 2012.

 While there is little political challenge to Abe's ruling Liberal Democratic Party (LDP), his grip on power may nonetheless be slipping, as the poll showed less than a fifth of respondents, or 18.3%, backed him to remain as leader when the party holds an internal election in September, the first time support for Abe has dropped below 20%.